Beastie Boys considering Coachella performance

 Horovitz, again with hat, met up with Mike Diamond the next night to attend a party celebrating the NYC premiere of Spike Jonze's film Where the Wild Things Are at the Museum of Modern Art.
 Although we've heard reports that Adam Yauch also attended the party, we haven't seen any photographic evidence that he was in the company of his bandmates.

-Photos of Horovitz and Diamond at the Where the Wild Things Are party are located HERE and HERE [DEAD LINKS].
+Photos of Horovitz and Diamond at the Where the Wild Things Are party are located HERE [DEAD LINK].

 Follow Mix Master Mike on Twitter